nelson10/Point-cloud-ground-filtering/README.md

-A simulation tool to filter ground from the point cloud using machine learning
+# Real-time ground filtering algorithm of cloud points acquired using Terrestrial Laser Scanner (TLS)

 This repository contains tools to simulate the ground filtering process of a registered point cloud using Principal Component Analysis (PCA) and adjustment to a plane.
+This repository contains the code to reproduce the results presented in the paper following paper:

+*Diaz, Nelson, et al. "Real-time ground filtering algorithm of cloud points acquired using Terrestrial Laser Scanner (TLS)," summited to International Journal of Applied Earth Observation and Geoinformation, 2021.

 ##  Introduction